MicrosoftDocs/partner-center-pr.es-es/partner-center/announcements/2020-january.md

 _________________

-## <a name="meeting-room-and-meetings-add-on-for-microsoft-365-f1-are-now-available-in-the-government-community-cloud-gcc"></a><a id="5"/></a>Sala de reuniones y Complemento de reuniones para Microsoft 365 F1 ahora están disponibles en Government Community Cloud (GCC)
+## <a name="available-now-power-apps-and-power-automate-self-service-purchase-for-us-commercial-customers"></a><a id="5"/></a>¡Ya está disponible!
+Compra de autoservicio para Power Apps y Power Automate para clientes Clientes comerciales

 ### <a name="categories"></a>Categories